OpenDocCN/dsai-notes-pt2-zh/docs/scipycon-2017/SciPy 2017（合集） - P2：Computational Statistics  SciPy 2017 Tutorial  Allen Downey - 哒哒哒儿尔 - BV1Cs411A76Y.md

-# SciPy 2017（合集） - P2：Computational Statistics  SciPy 2017 Tutorial  Allen Downey - 哒哒哒儿尔 - BV1Cs411A76Y
+# P2：Computational Statistics  SciPy 2017 Tutorial  Allen Downey - 哒哒哒儿尔 - BV1Cs411A76Y

  Okay， if you are coming in now， I just talked to a couple of people who sound like they。